-For the 2019 festive season, they embark on their biggest ever Christmas tour, with 28 dates in stunning cathedrals, and iconic venues including the Blackpool Tower Ballroom.
-G4's Christmas tours are always in association with the charity Missing People, who are a lifeline when someone goes missing.
-Last year's Christmas tour raised over £14,000 for Missing People and some other charities in bucket collections alone, made at the end of each show.
+For the 2019 festive season, they embarked on their biggest ever Christmas tour, with 28 dates in stunning cathedrals, plus Leeds and Hull City Halls and Blackpool Tower Ballroom.
+G4's Christmas tours have been in association with the charity Missing People, who are a lifeline when someone goes missing.
+G4 raised over £40,000 for them and various other charities in bucket collections alone, made at the end of each show.

 2020 was due to see G4 with a brand-new tour 'G4 Live' and their acclaimed ‘G4 Christmas’ tour, but sadly they all had to be postponed due to COVID.
 Thankfully, they were able to bring back ‘G4 Christmas’ in 2021, and now they are back with a bang in 2022 with 67 UK tour dates booked.